alfredwang0707/flat-ping-frontend/README.md

 * Image sizes need to be standardized if we support viewable region specific monitoring
 * Currently the Node.js process runs all queries through an Array.map, which runs many browser sessions simultaneously.
 It needs to be limited on some TBD basis
 * Currently the API dev key is committed and in the frontend code
 * Currently most of the data is fetched and stored on the main App.js file.
-User auth is not currently implemented, so this is OK now.
-Once that is done, page specific data will be loaded on demand
+*  User auth is not currently implemented, so this is OK now.
+Once that is done, page specific data will be loaded on demand (Fixed)
 * future [feature/tech roadmap](https://trello.com/b/P9oCC8aK/simple-project-board)

 ## Application usage steps